 Please understand – Our volunteers work, have obligations and families, so please allow us PLENTY of time, if possible, to schedule rescue of your beautiful fish.

-Warranty of Koi health
+Warranty of Koi Health

 When a person “adopts” any koi, they assume all responsibility for the koi as it goes into their possession.
 These fish are ALL rescued so we often have LITTLE information on the age, breed, health or temperament.
-If a koi dies on the way home, or if it carries a disease or parasite, well, unfortunately that’s the way it goes and we recommend you figure out what went wrong so you can prevent that in the future.
+If a koi dies on the way home, or if it carries a disease or parasite, well, sadly that’s the way it goes and we recommend you figure out what went wrong so you can prevent that in the future.
 From our knowledge and experience rescuing koi, the only un-fixable trouble is when the koi is first rescued from a severe stressed environment where they were already on death’s door (such as a golf course pond that was being drained and the fish were in respiratory distress when picked up.)

 Quarantine of Adopted Koi